 Led an independent privacy and security technical and administrative testing, analysis, and assessment of a voluntary subset of S4S pilot organizations’ implementations of the S4S API.
 Read to learn more about some key privacy and security considerations for healthcare APIs, informed by project activities.

 - Precision Medicine Initiative Data Security Principles Implementation Guide:

-The guide was developed to provide best practices in security and data management for precision medicine for organizations participating in the program or working with its data.
+The guide provides best practices in security and data management for precision medicine for organizations participating in the program or working with resulting data.